 Contractors on a TV program also are paid to work solely on that project—and they’ll work nights and weekends if that’s what the shooting schedule requires.
 Contractors in real life must juggle multiple projects to sustain their business, the schedules of multiple employees and sub-contractors, and the realities and interruptions of everyday life; they also like to sleep at night.

 A kitchen remodel is one of the most satisfying and exciting projects a homeowner can embark on.
-If you enjoy the entire journey and not fall prey to some of these common remodeling myths, it’s much more likely that you’ll be thrilled with the destination too.
+If you try to enjoy the entire renovation journey and avoid falling prey to some of these common kitchen remodeling myths, it’s much more likely that you’ll be thrilled with the final product.